Skin Cancer Checks

 Skin checks in Australia cost anywhere from $0 (fully bulk-billed skin checks for Medicare card holders) to over $100.
 This will depend on where your skin check is performed.
 Make sure to ask about the fees and what is covered by Medicare when making your skin check booking.

 It’s never too early to start getting full body skin checks.
-We recommend anyone from 15 years old should start having regular skin checks.
+The Doctors recommend anyone from 15 years old should start having regular skin checks.
 Talk to your doctor to see when you should start getting your skin checked, as it can also depend if your skin has characteristics that lend itself to a higher risk of skin cancer.

 It depends on the type of melanoma.
 Some melanomas grow rapidly over a matter of weeks, while others can slowly grow over the span of a decade.
 A melanoma can also grow for many years before producing any significant symptoms common to skin cancers.
 This is why it is important to have regular skin checks with your doctor to log your skin changes.